Meituan-Dianping/Robust/README.md

 # Attentions

-1. You should modify inner classes' priavte constructors to public modifier.
+1. You should modify inner classes' private constructors to public modifier.
 2. AutoPatch cannot handle situations which method returns **this**,you may need to wrap it like belows:

 	```java